Open-Source-Compliance/tdosca-tc04-plainhw/README.md

 The test data of this test case (the program sources in ``input-sources``)

-The main project license is the MIT license, but the classes are licensed deviantly.
-Additionally

-    Greeter uses the external java lib org.joda.time.LocalTime;
-    Main uses the external java lib org.apache.logging.log4j

-The JUnit test are licensed as the classes the test.

 * can be compiled, installed and used by the respective gradle commands called by the gradlew(rapper) script
 * consist of three java files (Main.java, Greeter.java and Tipster.java) and the respective test classes
 * Main includes Greeter includes Tipster.
 Each part says Hello